 They also have a much higher average sale price and a higher multiplier.

 (Resale) Multiplier = Total Sale Price/Monthly Net Profit

 Example: If you sold your storefront for $300,000, and you had an average monthly net profit of $10,000/month, you would have a multiplier of 30.

 30 = 300,000/10,000

-The average storefront on empire flippers has a 27.27 multiplier while the average Flippa site is lower at 22.64.
-There are obviously many other factors at play and this multiplier varies greatly based on many your storefront (more on what makes a storefront valuable shortly).
+The average storefront on empire flippers has a 27.27 multiplier, while the average Flippa site is lower at 22.64.
+There are obviously many other factors at play, and this multiplier varies based on your storefront (more on what makes a storefront valuable shortly).

 - 15% for businesses listed for up to $1M